The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 The handle itself is a sealed unit, which means it is designed to resist water and can happily be rinsed under the tap.

 Placed inside the handle is a rechargeable battery.
-It is a Nickel Metal Hydride battery, which is ok, but not exactly cutting edge which is surprising considering that this is a new model for the Orla-B range.
-I suspect cost had some bearing on this decision.
+It is a Nickel Metal Hydride battery, which is ok, but many other models from other brands and Oral-B themselves use the more desirable Lithium-Ion batteries.

 You get a minimum of 16 cleaning sessions of 2 minutes, or 8 days from brush, but no warning when the battery is low.
 More on this in the battery life section of the review.

 The motor inside the handle is not the most powerful available on an Oral-B brush.
-It does deliver more movements than any manual brush can and is more than adequate for kids.
+But it is not all about power!
+It does deliver more movements than any manual brush can and is more than adequate for children.

 Another small thing is that it does not offer ‘pulsations’ which is what adds the 3rd dimension to Oral-B’s 3D cleaning action you may have heard about.

 The brush head on the kids toothbrush oscillates and rotates, but not pulsates.
 In other words, it is a 2D cleaning action.
 It is far from an absolute deal breaker, it still cleans the teeth well, but more premium models potentially do a better job.

 If for any reason the toothbrush does stop working, there is a standard 24 month guarantee that comes with it.